mstolin/wishlist-inviter/docs/user-service.md

 This includes, creating and deleting a user using the _Database-Adapter_, as well as handling all requests concerning _User_ _Items_.

+## Authentication collection [/auth]

+This endpoint is used to authenticate.
+The request has to be a JSON object containing a valid user ID.
+This service uses JWT for authentication.
+Therefore, the response is a 24h valid JWT token.

+If the user is not found, the API responds with a 404 error.
+If the request is invalid in general, a 400 is sent.
+Otherwise, a 500 error.

+### Authenticate [POST]

+-   Request (application/json)

+            {
+                "user_id": "8a8c3b24-8997-43fc-b4b2-86482b3f70e7"
+            }

+-   Response 200 (application/json)

+            {
+                "access_token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2NjA3NDk4MTksImlhdCI6MTY2MDY2MzQxOX0.fTF35iyBNsflkDlv2vdIQNjH6X0GexD7Q5MaEpg_T8o"
+            }

+-   Response 400 (application/json)

+            {
+                "error": {
+                    "status": 400,
+                    "error": "Bad Request",
+                    "message": "GENERIC ERROR MESSAGE"
+                }
+            }

+-   Response 500 (application/json)

+            {
+                "error": {
+                    "status": 500,
+                    "error": "Internal Server Error",
+                    "message": "GENERIC ERROR MESSAGE"
+                }
+            }

 ## Users collection [/users]

 Through this endpoint, a new user instance can be created by sending a `POST` request.
-It will return the new user in a JSON representation if the request was successful. f the request is invalid, a 400 error is send.
+It will return the new user in a JSON representation if the request was successful.
+The registration/creation of a user, does not require a JWT token for authentication.

+If the request is invalid, a 400 error is send.
 Otherwise, if any error appears on the server, a 500 error is send.

 ### Create a new user [POST]